Virgomoon/phase-2-project-fansite-SAO/README.md

 Enter a review of the show.
 It will be posted after you press submit.
 The person who is logged in can delete their own comments but no one else's.

+use any sign on found at fansite SAO backend site to see a delete button attached to comment.

 ### About

 See a short description of the website by it's creator.